A 7-Week Online Course Exploring Mystical Poems & Songs Woven Across Spiritual Traditions

 For those currently with limited financial resources who will benefit from access supplemented by the community.

-This series supports the initiatives of the LILA Devotional Arts Non-Profit, dedicated to nurturing cross-cultural dialogue, sacred music, and community gatherings that honor the universal language of the sacred arts.
+This course supports the initiatives of the LILA Devotional Arts Non-Profit, dedicated to preserving sacred arts traditions from around the world.

 Join us for Songs of the Mystics and experience the power of sacred song and poetry as living doorways into presence, realization, and community.